Celienn/my-gmod-e2/README.md

 todo add a short showcase video

-## How to use
+### How to use
 It’s a bit tricky to get it working right now.
-You need to set up a web server that returns data like this.
+You need to set up a web server that returns data like bellow.
 The easiest way is to use Node.js with Express, then make an API call to GitHub.
-( or use soundcloud )
+Alternatively you can use any hosting services that is [whitelisted](https://github.com/thevurv/WebAudio/blob/main/WHITELIST.md).

-### Exemple of output
+#### Exemple of output
 The URLs needs to be separated by a semicolon .
 ```
 https://raw.githubusercontent.com/Celienn/my-gmod-e2/main/music/outer-wilds-main-title.mp3;https://raw.githubusercontent.com/Celienn/my-gmod-e2/main/music/outerwilds-travelers.mp3